-Step #7: Build projects
+Step #9: Build actual coding projects

 When you do this, you not only further your learning, you also show potential employers that you can hack it.
-(Because the end-goal is to get a job, right!?)
+(Because the end goal is to get a job and become a software developer, right!?)

 You can build projects solo, or with a group.

-Step #8: Cultivate your professional network
+Step #13: Cultivate your professional tech network

-When it comes to finding a great job, it takes more than just applying for jobs online (which, these days, can just be a waste of time).
+When it comes to finding a great job in the 2022, it takes more than just applying for jobs online (which, these days, can just be a waste of time).